morrowmh/morrowmh.github.io/index.md

 ## Teaching

-This fall I will be a recitation leader for Calc II.
+This Fall 2022 I will be a recitation leader for Calc II.
 More information to come.

 ## Algebra Prelim Solutions

-While I was studying for my prelims, I wrote up several solutions for past exams.
+While I was studying for my prelims, I wrote up several solutions for past Algebra exams.
 These solutions are missing some details and may not be completely correct, so they should be used as a guide only.
-You may download them all at once by clicking [here](https://michaelmorrow.org/files/Algebra_Prelim_Solutions_2019-2016.zip), or view them in your browser by using the following links:
+You may download them all at once by clicking [here](https://michaelmorrow.org/files/Algebra_Prelim_Solutions_2019-2016.zip), or view them in your browser by using the following links: (coming soon)